aleshaleksey/fansys23/08-spell-list.md

 **Description**: The spell functions like ["Lesser Domain"](#lesser-domain), but lasts longer and affects a greater space.
 It also has the following differences:

-- The greater domain may be populated with ephemeral spirits that typically take the forms of plants and animals.
+- The greater domain may be populated with ephemeral spirits that typically take the forms of plants and beasts.
 They are neither hostile nor friendly, and flee the domain if events threaten their existence.
 - The caster can reshape the domain by will alone, changing 10ft x 10ft x 10ft of the domain per round.
 - Spells associated with the element used to cast the spell have their cost decreased by 1 MP dice.
 This effect never stacks.
 - Uninvited entities have disadvantage on rolls made to find or enter the domain.